livegnik/2way-poc-design/README.md

 ## 11. Failure behavior

-When violations occur, the system fails closed:

-* Input that breaks schema, authority, or ordering rules is rejected before it touches shared state.
-* Local integrity holds because every write requires explicit ownership and a serialized commit path.
+2WAY assumes things will go wrong: keys get stolen, devices crash mid-write, peers disagree, or malicious inputs flood a node.
+The system responds by failing closed instead of guessing what the operator intended.

+When a rule is violated—schema mismatch, missing capability, conflicting ordering—the input is rejected before it touches durable state.
+No speculative writes stick around hoping to be fixed later.
+Each write still passes through the same serialized path, so local integrity holds even if the app above it is compromised.

-* Operation continues with reduced scope: nodes quarantine the faulty actor, isolate incomplete state, and keep serving trusted peers.
+Operation continues, just with reduced scope.
+Nodes quarantine the faulty identity, mark incomplete state as suspect, and keep serving peers whose histories remain intact.
+Isolation wins over availability: better to drop a misbehaving connection than let it corrupt the graph.

-Recovery is explicit.
-Administrators or applications must craft corrective actions (revocations, replays, migrations) that pass the same validation pipeline as any other write.
-No automatic reconciliation or implicit trust escalation occurs, keeping audit trails deterministic.
+Recovery is deliberate and auditable.
+Administrators or applications must craft explicit corrective actions—revocations, replays, migrations, repairs—that pass exactly the same validation pipeline as any other write.
+There is no hidden “admin override” or silent reconciliation loop.
+If a fix cannot be encoded as a normal mutation, it does not happen, which keeps the audit trail honest and reproducible.

 ## 12. What the system guarantees